-In this lesson we shall take a look at how numbers are used in the English language.
-Most of the time using numbers is easy, but you should be aware of these other ways of expressing numbers in the English language!
+In this lesson, we will take a look at how to use numbers in English.
+Most of the time, using numbers is easy, but you should be aware of other ways of expressing numbers in the English language.

 Cockney Rhyming Slang

 Cockneys are English people from the East End of London.
 They have a very strong regional accent!
 In some English movies, you might hear people with this accent using strange words when talking about numbers or amounts of money.
 Some examples:

 - Tenner – ten pounds

 - Ton – 100